KevinSirius/gyang.me/about.md

 -->

 Hi!
-My name is Ge Yang and I am a student and programmer.
+My name is Ge Yang and I am a programmer and will always stay student.

-I am currently a student researcher for [Cachecash](https://github.com/KevinSirius/go-cachecash){:target="_blank"}, Teaching Assistant for [CS4613](https://engineering.nyu.edu/sites/default/files/2018-10/CS-UY%204613%20Artificial%20Intelligence.pdf){:target="_blank"} in NYU Tandon, and SWE intern at [MarketAxess](https://www.marketaxess.com/){:target="_blank"}.
+I am currently a Software Development Engineer at Amazon.
+Talk to me.
 I like to write stuff.

 <br />